Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/utility_maxq_example.rst

 For option 'Spillway', the Q/H relationship of the spillway is required to be passed in a lookup_table named 'qspill_from_h'.
 If the option 'Tailwater' is chosen, we also need the Q/H relationship downstream, as well as the Q/dh relationship of the turbine.
-The configurator needs to provide those through lookup_tables 'qtw_from_tw' and 'qturbine_from_dh' respectively.
+The configurator needs to provide those through lookup_tables 'qtw_from_tw' and 'qnotspill_from_dh' respectively.
 Lastly, for "Tailwater" a optional variable 'solve_guess' can be provided to guide the equilibrium solver in finding the final value.
 If nothing is passed, it defaults to the current reservoir elevation as an initial guess.